 I have published a bunch of books.
 Click the “Books” button at the top to see them.
-Forthcoming titles include The Myth of Luck: Philosophy, Fate, and Fortune (Bloomsbury) and the 2nd edition of This is Philosophy: An Introduction (Wiley-Blackwell).
+The latest are The Myth of Luck: Philosophy, Fate, and Fortune (Bloomsbury) and the 2nd edition of This is Philosophy: An Introduction (Wiley-Blackwell).

-If you want to see some essays I’ve written for a broader audience in venues like Aeon, Think, and The Chronicle of Higher Education, just click the “Popular Articles” button at the top.
+If you want to see some essays I’ve written for a broader audience in venues like Aeon, Quillette, and The Chronicle of Higher Education, just click the “Popular Articles” button at the top.

 I do traditional hand bookbinding and restoration of paper, mostly on antiquarian books.
 Click the “Hobbies” button at the top to see some my work.